hectorproko/quartz/content/darey.io/Kubernetes/Project21/Project 21 Kubernetes cluster from scratch.md

 *~~(old [Project 21](https://github.com/hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/blob/main/Project21_Steps.md))~~*

 ## Description
-This project showcases a demonstration of setting up a Kubernetes cluster from scratch, aiming to exhibit a comprehensive understanding of the technology.
-The project encompasses the installation and configuration of Kubernetes control plane components, worker nodes, and networking.
-The instructions provided are designed for a Linux-based environment.
+This project demonstrates setting up a Kubernetes cluster from scratch to showcase a comprehensive understanding of the technology.
+It includes installing and configuring Kubernetes control plane components, worker nodes, and networking.
+The instructions are for a Linux-based environment.

 ## Technologies/Tools used:
 - Linux-based operating system.